PAN-Black-Belts-team/prisma-cloud-app-sec-workshop/guide/DevSecOps-IaC-lab.md

 ![](images/prisma-enforcement-rules3.png)

 ## Issue a PR-Fix
 Lets create a pull request from the Prisma Cloud console to apply a code fix.
-Navigate to **Application Security > Projects > Overview IaC Misconfiguration** then find the `dev_s3` bucket with the public access violations.
+Navigate to **Application Security > Projects > Overview IaC Misconfiguration** then find the `web_host` ec2 instance not configured with IMDSv2.

 ![](images/prisma-pr-fix1.png)